kieran-woodrow/Sql-Database-Small-Invoice-System/README.md

 1. Clone the repository
 2. Navigate to the main directory.
-3. Install python and run the code
+3. Install SQL

 ---

 ## 🎮 Usage

-Can be run in vs code or terminal.
+Can be run in Postgres, MySQL or the like

 ---

 ## 🏃🏻‍♂️ Running The Project

-1. Run compiler.py
+1. Import the database dump

 ---